yarec/react-layout-generator/src/includes/intro.md

 ### Contributing

-We're really glad you're reading this, because we need volunteer developers to help this project come to fruition.
-In particular we need components that are designed to use RLG.
+We're looking for both associates and contributors.
+If you have question please send an email to rlg@neq1.io.

 These steps will guide you through contributing to this project:

 - Fork RLG
 - Clone it and install dependencies
-- Build

 git clone `https://github.com/YOUR-USERNAME/react-layout-generator`

-Then run `npm install` or `yarn`.
+After cloning go to your install directory and use `npm` or `yarn` to initialize node_modules.

 RLG includes an examples sub-project so it too will need to be initialized using npm or yarn.

 See the package.json for scripts supported.

 Make and commit your changes.
-Make sure the commands start, build, test, and test:prod are working.
+Make sure the commands start, build, and test are working.

 Finally send a [GitHub Pull Request](https://github.com/chetmurphy/react-layout-generator/compare?expand=1) with a clear list of what you've done (read more [about pull requests](https://help.github.com/articles/about-pull-requests/)).
 Make sure all of your commits are atomic (one feature per commit).

 ## TODO

+- Add support for position right and bottom in addition to left(x) and top(y) in IPosition.location.
 - Add move command within a container to drag and drop to allow rearranging draggable blocks).
 - Add React PropTypes for non typescript users.
 - Add grid command as option to toolBar in the Demo.